 Berry producer Mountain Blue has announced a plastic free packaging trial in collaboration with packaging and systems solutions company, Opal, on the brand Eureka, and supermarket retailer, Coles Group.

-As part of Mountain Blue’s ongoing commitment to sustainable practices, this initiative has introduced kerbside recyclable and FSC-certified cardboard punnets for blueberries across 34 Coles stores located in Northern New South Wales over a two-month period.
+As part of Mountain Blue’s ongoing commitment to sustainable practices, this initiative has introduced kerbside recyclable and FSC-certified cardboard punnets for blueberries across 34 Coles stores located in Northern NSW over a two-month period.

 The punnets, which are an alternative to plastic containers, feature a unique transparent film produced from wood pulp.